 - Consistency and Predictability – a pathway to classification changes would be set out by announcing a “Watch List” of countries that were being considered for promotion and demotion as well as the criteria by which countries would be judged;

 - Cost Limitation – the cost of implementing a change would be taken into account when assessing a market for promotion or demotion;

 - Stability – a phased approach would be taken to the introduction of new countries; a new country would only join as an emerging market; and promotion would only occur in response to permanent changes in market status and global acceptance; and

 - Market Access – international investors should be able to invest and withdraw funds in a timely and secure manner at reasonable cost.

 The results of the consultation were published in November 2003.
-These showed very strong support for the inclusion of Quality of Markets criteria along the lines summarised above.
-The majority of respondents were also in favour of the other principles.
+These showed very strong support for the inclusion of Quality of Markets criteria along the lines summarized above.
+The majority of respondents were also in favor of the other principles.
 On the basis of the support received, FTSE moved ahead with implementing this country classification scheme in 2004.